 Create add-in projects by using one of the Office add-in project templates in the New Project dialog box.
 These templates include required assembly references and project files.
-Visual Studio provides add-in project templates for most applications in Microsoft Office 2010.
+Visual Studio provides add-in project templates for most applications in Office 2010.

 For more information about how to create an add-in project, see How to: Create Office Projects in Visual Studio.
 For more information about the project templates, see Office Project Templates Overview.